On the Capacity of Secure Distributed Batch Matrix Multiplication: Results

 \end{theorem} The case $N\leq X$ is trivial because ${\bf B}$ must be $X$-secure and there is no side-information at the user, which means that neither the user, nor all servers together have any knowledge of ${\bf B}$.
-The converse for \eqref{eq:cbphi2} and \eqref{eq:cbphi5} follows from the fact that any SDMM$_{\bf B,\phi}$ scheme is also a valid SDMM$_{\bf B,A}$ scheme, so the download, say $D_{\bf B,\phi}$ for the best SDMM$_{\bf B,\phi}$ scheme cannot be less than the download, say $D_{\bf B,A}$ for the best SDMM$_{\bf B, A}$ scheme.
+The converse for \eqref{eq:cbphi2} and \eqref{eq:cbphi5} follows from the fact that any SDBMM$_{\bf B,\phi}$ scheme is also a valid SDBMM$_{\bf B,A}$ scheme, so the download, say $D_{\bf B,\phi}$ for the best SDBMM$_{\bf B,\phi}$ scheme cannot be less than the download, say $D_{\bf B,A}$ for the best SDBMM$_{\bf B, A}$ scheme.
 For \eqref{eq:cbphi3} the converse follows directly from Lemma \ref{lemma:main} and Theorem \ref{thm:mmxstpir}.
 The converse for \eqref{eq:cbphi4} is trivial because the capacity can never be more than $1$ by definition.
 Finally, the converse for \eqref{eq:cbphi6} also follows from Lemma \ref{lemma:main} and Theorem \ref{thm:mmxstpir}.
 The achievability results for Theorem \ref{thm:cbphi} are proved in Section \ref{sec:achos23}.